Note: This is an updated version of my yearly post on National Family History Day.

 The CDC and the HHS have a couple of web pages devoted to collecting your family history, including a web-based tool to help you collect, display, and print out your family’s health history.

-Using these online tools, you can create a basic family medical history with relative ease.
 But before you can do this, you’ll need to discuss each family member’s medial history.
 The HHS has some advice on how to prepare for that talk:

 Americans know that family history is important to health.
 A recent survey found that 96 percent of Americans believe that knowing their family history is important.
 Yet, the same survey found that only one-third of Americans have ever tried to gather and write down their family's health history.